Bryan Larsen

-Bryan Lamont Larsen Jr. (born 1975) is an American realist painter, born in Salt Lake City, Utah on February 12, 1975.
+Bryan Lamont Larsen Jr. (born 1975) is an American romantic realist painter, born in Salt Lake City, Utah on February 12, 1975.

 Larsen was inspired by the figurative works of the Pre-Raphaelite painters, William-Adolphe Bouguereau, Lawrence Alma-Tadema, and other nineteenth century European painters.
 He was educated at Utah State University and at the Grand Central Academy Summer Intensives.
 Larsen's work includes architectural elements and figurative works, with themes emphasizing beauty, innovation, aspiration, and optimism for the future.
 His work can be found in private art collections around the world.
 His website, Bryan Larsen Fine Art, contains a large catalog of his work and artwork that is available for purchase.
 He is represented by Quent Cordair Fine Art, an art gallery in downtown Napa, California.
 Larsen has completed large commissions (>16 feet wide) and smaller works for private collectors and companies.
 Larsen is supportive of ongoing efforts by the Art Renewal Center, a leading organization working to foster a re-emergence of realism and classical technique in art culture.